ethereum/remix-project/embark/README.md

 ```

 `readOnly` does not let Remix update the contents on the local filesystem.
-Default: `false`.
+ - Default: `false`

 `remixIde` specifies the URL that the Remix IDE will be served from.
 If this is a `localhost` URL, the plugin creates a server that is responsible for listening on this URL.
-Default: `(see above)`.
+ - Default: `(see above)`

 If it is preferred to connect to the public Remix IDE at https://remix.ethereum.org, set the `remixIde` config to:
 ```